weynandk/info_threefold/src/docs/grid/tf_farming/configure_wallet.md

-# Configure the TFT wallet address of you farm
+# Configure the TFT wallet address of your farm

 In order for users to reserve capacity from your farm and pay for it.
 The users needs to know the wallet address where to send the tokens for the reservation.